manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scenes/05-testing-our-setup.md

 Fantastic, the game is now loading our initial scene and rendering it.
 Next, let's add some code to make it switch between our two scenes.

 ### Switching Scenes
-In order to switch scenes at the press of a button, we're going to need to do some initial input state setup in our game.
+In order to switch scenes at the press of a button, we're going to need to do some initial input state management in our game.
 Since input state is something that is global across the entire game, and not scene specific, it makes more sense for us to do this in our `Game1` class.

+:::note Perform the Following
-So first, open **Game1.cs** and add the following to the class
+Open the **Game1.cs**  class file and add the following to the class

 **using statement**
 ```csharp